Pontryagin Optimal Control via Neural Networks: Introduction

 \section{Introduction}

 Solving real-world optimal control problems is possessing huge engineering and societal values, ranging from running power grids, achieving robotics manipulation, and operating transportation networks.
-However, finding optimal controllers is often a non-trivial task, as it is challenging to numerically solve nonlinear, non-convex optimal control problems, while sometimes system dynamics are even unknown in practice~\citep{sutton1992reinforcement}.
+However, finding such real-world optimal controllers is often a challenging task, since real-world systems dynamics are usually unrevealed and complex due to their uniqueness, non-linearity and high-dimension~\cite{sutton1992reinforcement, jin2022learning}.
+Previous literature provides several extensively utilized approaches on building optimal controllers, including dynamic programming (DP) and model predictive control (MPC)~\cite{bellman1966dynamic}.
+However, most of these approaches require full knowledge of underlying state transitions, or use reduced-order models to facilitate numerical solution process for higher-dimensional problems.
+Such restrictions address difficulties on directly applying these approaches in solving complicated real-world optimal control problems with unknown system dynamics~\cite{lewis2012optimal, wang2009fast}.